-Then the TIE was gone, and there were only sparkles of blazing debris and ash drifting in vacuum . . .
+Then the TIE was gone, and there were only sparkles of blazing debris and ash drifting in vacuum . . $\cdot$

 But before Iniro could celebrate his victory, his eye was caught by his tactical display.
 The something big was closing on him!
 In a second it would be right on top of him!

-Captain Iniro twisted frantically in his pilot's seat, slap-ping his controls, trying desperately to evade, trying to see it.
+Captain Iniro twisted frantically in his pilot's seat, slapping his controls, trying desperately to evade, trying to see it.
 He caught just a glimpse out of the corner of his eye.
-Minions of Xencb~r, it's so-

-Falan Iniro never had time to complete the thought.
-The Carrack-class light cruiser's heavy turbolasers engulfed the little freighter in a wash of green fire, utterly obliterat-ing the Take That/ in less time than it takes for a human eyeblink.
+Minions of Xendor, it's Falan Iniro never had time to complete the thought.
+The Carrack- class light cruiser's heavy turbolasers engulfed the little freighter in a wash of green fire, utterly obliterating the Take That! in less time than it takes for a human eyeblink.

-Ten seconds later not even spacedust remained, Within seconds of following Falan Iniro's Take That/out of hiding, Niev Jaub knew that he'd made a terrible mis-take.
-The little Sullustan was flying his small light freighter (modified, of course), the Bnef NUe, and when he'd seen tile Take That/ blast out of hiding, he'd assumed he'd missed Mako's order, and followed the other vessel.
-The moment he was out in tile "open," Jaub noted that only one other ship was with them.
+Ten seconds later not even spacedust remained.

+Within seconds of following Falan Iniro's Take That! out of hiding, Niev Jaub knew that he'd made a terrible mistake.
+The little Sullustan was flying his small light freighter (modified, of course), the Bnef Nlle, and when he'd seen the Take That! blast out of hiding, he'd assumed he'd missed Mako's order, and followed the other vessel.
+The moment he was out in the "open," Jaub noted that only one other ship was with them.
 They'd obviously jumped the gun and the attack hadn't started yet.

 For a moment Jaub considered trying to swoop back and hide again, but it was too late.
 A green blast from a TIE fighter nearly singed his whiskers.

 Jaub sent his small freighter (which rather resembled one of the shelled reptiles of his homeworld) skittering to his right in an evasive maneuver.

-Unlike most of the defenders of Nar Shaddaa, Jaub was an honest trader, who happened to do business on the Smuggler's Moon, delivering exotie foodstuffs to the onceelegant hotel-easinos.
+Unlike most of the defenders of Nar Shaddaa, Jaub was an honest trader, who happened to do business on the Smuggler's Moon, delivering exotic foodstuffs to the once-elegant hotel-casinos.
 There was a sizable Sullustan enclave on Nar Shaddaa, and the little sentient had kin and friends living there.
-So, when Mako's call for help had gone out, Jaub had fgured it was his responsibility to respond.
+So, when Mako's call for help had gone out, Jaub had figured it was his responsibility to respond.
 He couldn't let his friends and family be injured, and not try to help them!

 Now what? he wondered, firing at a TIE fighter.
-I can't compete with these pilots/I've never even fired my weapons befi~re, except in target practice/
+I can't compete with these pilots!
+I've never even fired my weapons before, except in target practice!

 But there was no turning back now.
 The Carrack-class light cruiser had entered the fray.
-Jaub's already huge eyes went even wider as he saw tile Take That/ impaled in a green burst of turbolaser fire.
+Jaub's already huge eyes went even wider as he saw the Take That! impaled in a green burst of turbolaser fire.